 Obtaining a utility patent in EU Member States is based on a first-to-file system, i.e. the first person or entity to register the patent becomes the title holder.
 Similarly, most trademark and design rights – similar to a design patent – are based on a first-to-file registration system.
 So, you should consider how to obtain patent, design, or trademark protection before introducing your products or services into the Netherlands market.
 Better yet, you should consider having an IP strategy for the whole world even before making your intellectual property public in any country, to ensure that you do not lose the right outside the United States.

 Further, keep in mind that trademark and design titles can be obtained for the whole of the EU, at the European Union Intellectual Property Office - EUIPO.
 Individual titles for the Netherlands can also be obtained at the corresponding IP office.
 Similarly, a bundle of patent titles can be obtained for various countries through a simplified process at the European Patent Office; an individual patent title can be directly obtained from the patent office of the Netherlands.
 There are also other international registration systems like the Patent Cooperation Treaty for patents or the Madrid Protocol for trademarks, that could be useful to facilitate the protection of your IP in many countries of the world, including the Netherlands.

-Patent and trademark registrations are generally granted on a first-to-file basis.
-It is vital that companies understand that intellectual property is primarily a private right and that the U.S. government cannot enforce rights for private individuals in the Netherlands.
-It is the responsibility of the right’s holders to register, protect, and enforce their rights where relevant by retaining their own counsel and advisors.
-Companies may wish to seek advice from local attorneys or IP consultants who are experts in Dutch law.
-The U.S. Commercial Service in the Netherlands can provide a list of local lawyers upon request.
+It is vital that companies understand that intellectual property rights are primarily private rights and that the United States government cannot enforce them for private individuals in the EU.
+It is the responsibility of the rights holders to register, protect, and enforce their rights where relevant, retaining their own counsel and advisors.
+Companies may wish to seek advice from local legal counsel or IP consultants who are experts in the Netherlands and EU law.
+The U.S. Commercial Service can provide a list of local lawyers upon request.

 U.S. Mission to the European Union